-Your should bring your own reading materials / toys for the waiting room as per COVID recommendations these items have been removed.
+Your should bring your own reading materials / toys for the waiting room.
+Since the pandemic these items have been removed or greatly limited.

 New Patients are requested to have an in-office initial visit.
 Please arrive 15 min prior to your scheduled time.
 Please bring: your insurance card, your drivers license, and any school papers or other assessments that have not already been submitted.

-Your scheduled appointment will be a telehealth visit.
-At the time of the appointment, our receptionist will call you.
+If you are scheduled to have a telehealth visit, our receptionist will call you at the time of the appointment.
 She will collect any copay/coinsurance due and confirm your email address.
 At the end of that call we will send you the link.
 We do not send links in advance in order to increase security.

 The silver lining in this situation is that the doctor is able to see the child in their natural environment albeit through a camera and Zoom format.
 Nobody is masked and the child is able to provide their own toys and natural activities to demonstrate positive and even negative behaviors.
 This has been very enlightening as a provider and in some aspects we are able to get more information via this interaction then we would have in person.
 Frequently, children are not able to make it past the waiting area or sometimes even into the building during our first visit even without the pandemic.

 At Carolina Developmental Pediatrics, we care for children with developmental and learning differences and their families.